 For the Tall Ships Youth Trust, the Fastnet Campaign is the pinnacle of the years sailing as the yachts don’t just participate in the Fastnet and the challenge that it presents but the crews also compete against each other for the Tall Ships Youth Trust Fastnet Challenger trophy.

 - ENDS -

-For further information and images or to enquire about joining a voyage as a journalist please contact:
+For further information on the Trust, images or to enquire about joining a voyage as a journalist please contact:

-Kelly Hughes, Tall Ships Youth Trust PR and Events Officer
+Kelly Hughes, Tall Ships Youth Trust PR & Events Officer

 Tel: 023 9283 2055, Email: Kelly.email@example.com